helrond/clbsj.org/_posts/2021-08-16-why-black-religion-matters-potluck-and-processing-led-by-sherly-fabre.md

 layout: event
 series: why-black-religion-matters
 published: true
-title: 'Why Black Religion Matters: "Potluck and Processing" led by Sherly Fabre'
+title: '"Potluck and Processing" led by Sherly Fabre'
 time: '7:30pm Eastern Time'
 description: >-
   All are invited to come together to "digest" the perspectives that have been